pyth-network/pyth-crosschain/README.md

 spoken - this is a very complex piece of software which targets a bleeding-edge, experimental smart contract runtime.
 Mistakes happen, and no matter how hard you try and whether you pay someone to audit it, it may eat your tokens, set your printer on fire or startle your cat.
 Cryptocurrencies are a high-risk investment, no matter how fancy.

+## Development

+### Releases

+We use [Semantic Versioning](https://semver.org/) for our releases.

+### pre-commit hooks

+pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
+You can install it by following [their website](https://pre-commit.com/).
+In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.

+The checks are also performed in the CI to ensure the code follows consistent formatting.